 To mark International Women’s Day we spotlight the accomplishments of women in real estate and discuss gender in a field still characterized by inequity at its highest levels and in the commercial arena.

 Historically, there have been women in real estate almost since the industry’s inception in 1794 and its establishment as a legitimate business in the 1840s.
 The National Association of Realtors (NAR) has come a long way since its founding in 1908 when membership was entirely male.
-The first woman joined NAR in 1910, but women struggled for the next 40 years or so to serve on real estate boards, NAR reported in its Field Guide to Women in Real Estate report last year.
+The first woman joined NAR in 1910, but women struggled for the next 40 years or so to serve on real estate boards.

 After being excluded from other real estate boards, female agents started their own Women’s Council of Realtors in 1938 as a parallel organization to NAR.
 Most real estate boards dropped gender restrictions by early 1950s, NAR reports.